History of Marsha Blackburn in Timeline

 The Mind of a Conservative Woman: Seeking the Best for Family and Country

-October 26, 2020: Blackburn voted to confirm Amy Coney Barrett to the Supreme Court
+October 26, 2020: Blackburn votes to confirm Amy Coney Barrett to the Supreme Court.

-On October 26, 2020, Marsha Blackburn voted to confirm Amy Coney Barrett to the Supreme Court of the United States.
-She wore a mask that read "Grin and Barrett" to the Senate vote.
+On October 26, 2020, Marsha Blackburn voted to confirm Amy Coney Barrett to the Supreme Court of the United States, wearing a mask that read "Grin and Barrett" to the Senate vote.

-In December 2020, Marsha Blackburn posted a controversial tweet about China, leading to a heated exchange with a Chinese official on Twitter and protests from the Tennessee Chinese American Alliance.
+In December 2020, Marsha Blackburn posted a controversial tweet about China's history, leading to a heated exchange with a Chinese official and protests from the Tennessee Chinese American Alliance.

-During a 2020 Commerce Committee hearing, Marsha Blackburn claimed that tech companies stifle free speech and questioned Google's chief Sundar Pichai about the employment status of an employee who had criticized her.
+During a 2020 Commerce Committee hearing, Marsha Blackburn claimed that tech companies stifle free speech and questioned Google chief Sundar Pichai about the employment status of an employee who had criticized her.

-In 2020, after Biden won the United States presidential election, Marsha Blackburn supported Trump's false claims of victory and fundraised to support the Trump campaign's efforts to overturn the election results in court.
+In 2020, after Biden won the presidential election, Marsha Blackburn supported Trump's false claims of victory and raised funds to overturn the election results in court.
+Although she briefly called Biden the 'president-elect' on November 20, she retracted this as a mistake.

-On January 2, 2021, Marsha Blackburn and 10 other Republican senators announced their intent to oppose the certification of the 2020 United States presidential election results during the January 6th joint session of Congress, citing unsubstantiated claims of widespread election fraud and irregularities.
+On January 2, 2021, Marsha Blackburn and 10 other Republican senators announced their intent to vote against certifying the 2020 presidential election results on January 6, alleging widespread election fraud and unconstitutional changes to voting laws.

-In January 2021, Marsha Blackburn became the senior senator from Tennessee upon the retirement of Lamar Alexander.
+In January 2021, Marsha Blackburn became the senior senator for Tennessee upon the retirement of Lamar Alexander.

-In March 2021, Marsha Blackburn visited the southern border of the United States with other Republican senators, accusing President Biden of encouraging illegal immigration.
+In March 2021, Marsha Blackburn visited the southern border of the United States with several other Republican senators; she accused President Biden of encouraging a surge of illegal immigration.

-May 2021: Blackburn abstains from January 6 commission vote
+May 2021: Blackburn Abstains from Voting on January 6 Commission

 In May 2021, Marsha Blackburn abstained from voting on the creation of the January 6 commission.